ShrimpingIt/cockle/tutorial/index.md

 In your packs you should have...

 * A Cockle (NodeMCU v2 board pre-installed with Micropython, our libraries and startup scripts)
-* A WS2811 RGB LED display
+* An 8-pixel WS2811 RGB LED display
 * A USB A-to-MicroB cable
 * A 3-way jumper cable with 2.54mm pitch female sockets